 - Wear comfortable shoes.
 Oxford’s cobbled streets might be beautiful but they can be killers on your feet.
 You don’t want to be the person hobbling around halfway through the day.

 - The colleges have very specific hours when they are open to the public.
-I have included links to their websites but check before you go.
-As a rule, they’re more likely to be open in the afternoon, so I would start your Harry Potter walk around Oxford in the afternoon.
+We’ve included links to their websites but check before you go.
+As a rule, they’re more likely to be open in the afternoon, so we recommend you start your Harry Potter walk around Oxford in the afternoon.

 - You do have to pay for entrance to the colleges and the Divinity School and Duke Humphrey’s Library can only be accessed on a Bodleian tour – factor that into your costs.

 - Oxford is an easy day trip from London.
-If it’s your first time visiting the city, I would recommend staying at least one night as there’s so much to explore.
+If it’s your first time visiting the city, we recommend staying at least one night as there’s so much to explore.

 - While there is plenty of accommodation dotted around Oxford, you can actually stay in many Oxford University colleges outside of term-time for a real Oxford experience (without all the boring hard work).